samu7988/Health_tracker/README.md

 - Interfaced the heart rate sensor (pulse sensor).
 - Implemented pulse sensor functionality to read BPM values.
-- Interfaced the accelerometer (ADXL345) for free fall detection.
+- Interfaced the accelerometer (ADXL345) for free-fall detection.
 - Developed accelerometer APIs for reading and configuring.
 - Verified functionality of pulse sensor and accelerometer.
-- Implemented accelerometer interrupt for free fall detection.
+- Implemented accelerometer interrupt for free-fall detection.
 - Developed circular buffer for handling sensor data.
 - Configured GATT characteristics for pulse sensor and accelerometer.